TonyRipa/Fermat/README.md

 Similarly, if h is a line-segment then h/h=1.
 It does not matter what value if any we assign to the line-segment.
 Crucially, we do not divide some property of the line-segment, like length.
 We divide the line-segments.

 Consider f(x)=x^2.
 We write the difference quotient (f(x+h)-f(x))/h = ((x+h)^2-x^2)/h = (x^2+2xh+h^2-x^2)/h = (2xh+h^2)/h .
 The concern is that if h is 0, then we cannot take the next step 2x+h.
 However, h need not be 0. h can be a line-segment.
 If h is a line-segment we can self divide it and get 1.
 We can get (2xh+h^2)/h = 2x+h .
 This is true independent of any fact about any property of h; this is independent of the weight, length, or cost of h.
 Length((f(x+h)-f(x))/h) = Length((2xh+h^2)/h) = Length(2x+h) = Length(2x) = 2 * Length(x) .

+## Generics

+Earlier we discussed different kinds of object arithmetic.
+We could have an event-object x.
+While Prob(x) may be 0, x is not 0.
+So, x/x=1 without risking division by 0.
+Similarly, we could have a line-segment object x.
+While length(x) may be 0, x is not 0.
+Again, x/x=1 without risking division by 0.

+Generics can be thought of as non-specific objects.
+We could have a generic object (or generic for short) x.
+While some valuation function of x [e.g. f(x)] could be 0, x is not 0.
+So, x/x=1 without risking division by 0.

 ## Constraints vs. Generics